Car Sputters When Air Conditioner Is On: 10 Potential Causes

 When an oxygen sensor starts to fail, symptoms may only appear when the vehicle is under increased load, like when the AC compressor cycles on.
 This is because the extra demand taxes the ability of the compromised oxygen sensor to maintain proper fuel control.
 Signs can include:

-• Intermittent sputtering, hesitation, or misfiring when the AC engages: This is from the engine struggling to run optimally with a faulty air-fuel mixture signal.
+- Intermittent shaking, hesitation, or misfiring when the AC engages: This is from the engine struggling to run optimally with a faulty air-fuel mixture signal.

 How to test bad Oxygen sensor?

-For a healthy O2 sensor, the voltage should fluctuate at least once time for every two seconds.
-The voltage range should be between 850mV and 150mV.
+For the oxygen sensor to work right, the power needs to change at least one time every two seconds.
+It should go between 850mV and 150mV.

-To test the O2 sensor, you should connect the positive lead of the voltmeter to the signal wire of the O2 sensor.
-If the O2 sensor has two wires, connect the negative lead to the negative wire of the sensor.
+To test the oxygen sensor, connect the positive wire on a voltmeter to the signal wire from the oxygen sensor.
+If there are two wires on the oxygen sensor, connect the negative voltmeter wire to the sensor’s negative wire.

 Final Thoughts